top of page

 RISING TENSIONS, FEWER TOOLS

-Arguments and silent conflicts are growing, but students lack the tools to handle conflict.
-Especially in bullying dynamics.
-Without the right approach, tensions build, relationships break, and school culture takes the hit.
+Arguments and resentments are becoming more frequent, but young leaders lack the tools to handle conflict.
+Without the right approach, tensions build, relationships break, and the community's culture takes a hit.

 DON’T FEEL SAFE,

-Fear of being misunderstood, judged, or attacked, verbally or otherwise keeps students guarded and stressed.
-A tense environment undermines emotional safety, which directly impacts engagement, classroom behavior, and academic performance.
+Fear of being misunderstood, judged, or attacked, verbally or otherwise keeps people guarded and stressed.
+A tense environment undermines emotional safety, which directly impacts engagement, motivation, and performance.

 SOCIAL DISCONNECTION IS GROWING

-Students don’t need another one-time fix.
+Organizations don’t need another one-time fix.
 They need lasting change.
-Most programs are reactive or one-offs.
-What's needed are lifelong tools to help students navigate conflict, from bullying to high-stakes conversations later in life.
+Most programs offer temporary solutions.
+What's needed are lifelong tools to help youth navigate conflict, from everyday disagreements to high-stakes conversations later in life.

 Who's Justin?